minnukota381/todo-list-website/README.md

-# Nep-Tasks Todo List App
+# NeptunE-Tasks Todo List App

 Nep-Tasks is a user-friendly web-based Todo List application designed to help you manage your tasks efficiently.
 The application is built with HTML, CSS, JavaScript, and utilizes Bootstrap for styling and FontAwesome for icons.